marzenao495/assessment-1-database-project/README.md

+# Hospital Database Project

-# About The Project
+## About The Project
-**Assessment 1 - Database Project**

-This project contains a MySQL database for a hospital system, including tables for hospitals, doctors, patients, and prescriptions.
+### **Project Overview**

+​​This repository contains a MySQL-based hospital database developed as part of an academic assessment.
-The repository demonstrates database design, data import, and SQL queries to extract and analyse the data.
+The project demonstrates database planning, implementation, data import from CSV files, and SQL querying using relational database principles.

+## Database Description
+The database stores information about hospitals, doctors, patients, and prescriptions.
+Relationships between tables are implemented using primary and foreign keys to ensure data integrity.
+Each patient is assigned to exactly one doctor, and prescriptions are linked to both patients and doctors.

-## Repository Contents
+## Repository Structure

+### SQL Files

-### **hospitals.sql**
+- **hospitals.sql**

-- MySQL database dump containing the complete database schema and imported data.
-- Importing this file into MySQL recreates the hospital database used in this project.
+  MySQL database dump containing the complete database schema and imported data.
+Importing this file recreates the hospital database used in this project.

-### **diagrams**
-- **Flowchart database hospitals.png** – Flowchart illustrating the database design and data loading process.
-- **ERD Database hospitals.png** – Entity Relationship Diagram showing tables and relationships.

-### **queries.sql**
+- **queries.sql**

-- A collection of SQL queries that answer the assessment tasks.
-- Each query is commented to explain what it does.
-- Where appropriate, alternative query approaches are shown (e.g. using `WHERE` only versus `INNER JOIN`).
+  A collection of SQL queries that address the assessment tasks.
+Each query is commented to explain its purpose.
+Where appropriate, alternative query approaches are demonstrated (e.g. using `WHERE` clauses versus `INNER JOIN`).

-## Diagrams
+### Diagrams

+- **Flowchart database hospitals.png**

+  Flowchart illustrating the database design process and data loading workflow.
+- **ERD Database hospitals.png**

-The ERD shows all tables in the **hospital database** and their relationshps (`hospital-doctor`, `doctor-patient`, `patient-prescription`, `doctor-prescription`).
+  Entity Relationship Diagram showing all tables and their relationships.

+## Database Planning and Design

+### Flowchart
+The flowchart illustrates the overall planning process of the database, including database design, relationship verification, table creation, data loading from CSV files, and handling of new data entries.

 ### Entity Relationship Diagram (ERD)

+The ERD illustrates all tables in the hospital database and their relationships:
+- `Hospital` – `Doctor` (One-to-Many)
+- `Doctor` – `Patient` (One-to-Many)
+- `Doctor` – `Prescription` (One-to-Many)
+- `Patient` – `Prescription` (One-to-Many)

+This diagram was used to plan the database structure and ensure correct implementation of relationships using foreign keys.

 <img src="diagrams/2_ERD_Database_hospitals.png" width="700">

 ## Data Import and Primary Key Handling

-The CSV files (`hospitals.csv`, `doctors.csv`, `patients.csv`, `prescriptions.csv`) were imported into tables created without AUTO_INCREMENT on the *primary keys*.
-This ensured that the original ID values from the CSV files were preserved.
+The database was populated using CSV files provided as part of the assessment.
+The files (`hospitals.csv`, `doctors.csv`, `patients.csv`, `prescriptions.csv`) were imported into tables created without `AUTO_INCREMENT` on the primary keys.
-In particular, the `patients.csv` uses patient IDs starting from 101, while the other CSV files use IDs staring from 1.
+This ensured that the original ID values contained in the CSV files were preserved.
+In particular, `patients.csv` uses patient IDs starting from 101, while the other CSV files use IDs starting from 1.
 All IDs were therefore imported exactly as provided.

-After the data import was completed, the *primary key* fields were modified to use `AUTO_INCREMENT` to supoort future insert without manually specifying *primary key* values.
-This was done using the following statement for each table:
+After the data import, the primary key columns were modified to use `AUTO_INCREMENT` to support future inserts without manually specifying primary key values.
+The following SQL statement illustrates how the primary key columns were updated after data import.

 ```sql
 ALTER TABLE table